 I heard of it from a very reliable source that the big guy likes his chocolate.
 He also LOVES a good and chewy cookie that melts in the mouth.
 And why not?
 The easier the cookie is to chew, the more he can eat before he has to move on to the next home!

 These chocolate chip M&M cookies are THE BEST!
 They have chewy edges, soft centers, are packed with flavor and so easy to prepare.
-My favorite part is that there are no long chill times, which is perfect for us impatient bakers.
+My favorite part about these holiday cookies is that there are no long chill times, which is perfect for us impatient bakers.

 - All-purpose flour

 - White sugar

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

 Check out how to make Santa's favorite cookies with these simple step-by-step instructions:

 Whisk together the flour, cheesecake pudding dry mix, cornstarch, baking powder, baking soda, and salt.
 Then set it aside.